presidentbeef/brakeman-site/source/_posts/2012-03-05-brakeman-1-dot-5-1-released.markdown

 This lead to re-examination of Brakeman's code for detecting that mass assignment has been globally disabled - and it turns out there was a bug or two.
 So here is a bug-fix release of Brakeman to correct that and some other minor issues.

+Upgrading to 1.5.1 may increase the number of warnings reported.

 _Changes since 1.5.0_: